bennyhuo/KotlinBlogTranslation/original/Kotlin Eclipse Plugin 0.3.0.md

 Several important debugger features are ready to be tried out.
 ### Run To Line

 While debugging your program it’s a very common task to skip some code and stop the execution an particular line.
 This is very much like a “one-time breakpoint”, but removing a breakpoint right after hitting it is tedious.
-This is why debuggers have <em>Run To Line</em> (<code>Ctrl + R</code> / ⌘R) feature which is now also supported for Kotlin code.
+This is why debuggers have <em>Run To Line</em> (`Ctrl + R` / ⌘R) feature which is now also supported for Kotlin code.

 {% raw %}
 <p><img data-recalc-dims="1" onmouseout="this.src='https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/09/run_to_cursor_cover.png?w=630';" onmouseover="this.src='https://d3nmt5vlzunoa1.cloudfront.net/kotlin/files/2015/09/run_to_cursor.gif';" src="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/09/run_to_cursor_cover.png?w=630"/></p>